Thermal Insulation Inspector Recertification

-- Once logged in, inspectors have a choice between two options for completing the recertification process:
+- Once payment is processed, inspectors will receive a receipt and instructions for completing the recertification process:

-- Option 1: Submit information pertaining to an inspection completed within the last 3 years.
+- Option 1: Via an online link, submit information pertaining to an inspection completed within the last 3 years.

 - Option 2: Take a short exam and score 70% or higher to pass the exam.
 If the inspector does not achieve a passing score but has paid the recertification fee, they can retake the exam up to two times for no additional charge.